harshag24/JavaOS/README.md

 # JavaOS
- Project for OS
- A Simulation of real world Operating System
+ A Simulation of real world Operating System\
  Here is what is it looks like

  1. Desktop -